 As a Heap example, we may want to see the conversion rate between signing up and running a report, so we’ll graph these two events.

-Note that granularity plays a large role in how the average is calculated.
+Note that granularity plays a large role in how the conversion rate is calculated.
 The user has a window of time to complete a set of two events in order to be included in the graph.
 If the granularity is a day the user has 24 hours to complete the second event.
 If the granularity is a week, the user has 7 days.
 If the granularity is a month, the user has 30 days.
-If a user completes both events, the graph calculates the time between the first event and the first time the second event is completed, then returns the average across all users who have completed event one and event two within the window specified.
+If a user completes both events, the graph calculates based on the time between the first event and the first time the second event is completed.

 Example #2: Calculate Conversion in a Funnel

 To calculate the conversion rate in a graph, navigate to Analyze > Funnel, then select the two events you wish to see the conversion rate between.